Adding very large objects to a project's Cloud Object Storage

 The values for

-tokenare on the Watson Studio project’s Settings page.
+token are on the project's General page on the Manage tab.
 Click Manage in IBM Cloud on the Watson Studio for the endpoint value.

 - Load the parts by specifying arbitrary sequential part numbers and an UploadId for the object: